k98kurz/CRDTs/docs/gset.md

 ## Mathematics

+The state of the GSet is composed of the following:
+- `members: set[DataWrapperProtocol]` - the members of the GSet
+- `clock: ClockProtocol` - the clock used for synchronization
+- `update_history: dict[DataWrapperProtocol, StateUpdateProtocol]` - a map
+containing the state update for each member

 This is one of the simplest CRDTs.
 Since it uses a set, each item can be added multiple times but will appear in the data structure only once.
 The only operation available is `add`.
 As it is a set, order of items is not maintained.